gitbls/sdm/Docs/Plugins.md

 The default for `stdout` and `stderr` if not specified are `$(basename $script).out` and `$(basename $script).error`.
 If `dir` is specified the files will be written to `dir`.
 If not, the files will be written to `/etc/sdm/assets/runscript`.

+Each script (unique filename) can be run on behalf of multiple users, by using multiple invocations of the `runscript` plugin with different users, but each script can ONLY be run ONCE PER USER.
+A second `runscript` call with the same script name and user will elicit an error.
+This plugin treats the same script name in different directories as the same script, so qualify them further for uniqueness if needed.

 #### Examples

 * `--plugin runscript:"dir=/home/work|script=/path/to/my/script|user=bls"` &mdash; The directory /home/work is created and owned by user bls.
 The script specified is run during Phase 1, and the ouptut and error files are saved in /home/work